 Earlier, Angular was auto-correcting the invalid usage of tr and col HTML elements.
 But now Angular developers can decide on their own whether to use tr and col HTML elements or to avoid them.

-The Angular framework is widely used for web and mobile application development.
+The Angular framework is widely used by software development firms for building mobile and web apps.
 Any update in the framework is crucial for the Angular developers and so it is essential they have complete knowledge of the latest developments, which is helpful to decide for migration from the previous version to the new Angular 8 version.